AngeloZuo/react-demo/README.md

 I have finished the first step.
 Setup the environment and make project run.
 Add some basic components of React and Redux.

+#### *Customer Search*

+Currently Customer Search only contains one button for searching, one search result list.

 ### Next Step
+* Add more CRUD functions.
 * Add more features about React and redux, such as propType.
 * Add Unit tests for React and Koa.
 * Fix defects.